nmaas-platform/nmaas-docs/docs/tutorials-workshops/jres2024/p3_deploying-the-first-app.md

 Using the access details for the previously deployed PostgreSQL instance, we can connect to it using Adminer, so that we can test out if it works as expected.

-The demo application that we will be building this tutorial is a random quotes application.
+The demo application that we will be building in this tutorial is a random quotes application.
 The end goal is to expose an API which will provide one random quote per day.
 This random quote will be retrieved from the database when the first user visits the application in the day and it will then be cached in the Valkey server that is yet to be deployed.
 All subsequent API calls made within the same day will retrieve the same quote, cached in Valkey.

 The model for this application is very simple, so we will use a single table.
 We can create this table immediately from the Adminer web interface by choosing the `SQL command` button and providing the corresponding definition: